MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

     }
 ```

 This mode prevents multiple instances of an `Activity` from being started as long as the application is in the foreground.
-This may not be appropriate for applications that launch multiple activities in more complex notification scenarios.
+This `LaunchMode` may not be appropriate for applications that launch multiple activities in more complex notification scenarios.
 For more information about `LaunchMode` values, see [Android Activity LaunchMode](https://developer.android.com/guide/topics/manifest/activity-element#lmode).

 The `MainActivity` class contains the following methods: